List of military accidents in Taiwan: 2008

-Two pilots were killed after crash landing their AH-1W Super Cobra attack helicopter in the island's north.
+Two pilots were killed after crash-landing their AH-1W Super Cobra attack helicopter in the island's north.

 2011

-3 pilots and one US-made RF-5 surveillance plane and a two-seater F-5F trainer.
+A RF-5 surveillance plane and a two-seater F-5F trainer crashed, killing three pilots.

 2015

-In 2015 two United States Marine Corps F/A-18C Hornets made an unscheduled landing at Tainan Airport after one of them developed an engine anomaly in-flight.
+In 2015, two United States Marine Corps F/A-18C Hornets made an unscheduled landing at Tainan Airport after one of them developed an engine anomaly in-flight.
 The aircraft were accommodated in an air force hangar until a Lockheed C-130 Hercules full of American technicians could be flown in to repair the aircraft.

+2016

 2019

-In 2019 a Singaporean soldier was seriously injured during nighttime parachute training.
+In 2019, a Singaporean soldier was seriously injured during nighttime parachute training.
 He underwent intensive surgery in Taiwan.
 In 2020 he was flown back to Singapore aboard a Singapore Air Force A330 Multi-Role Tanker Transport.

 2020

-In January Taiwan's top military chief Shen Yi-Ming was killed along with eight other senior officers when their Black Hawk helicopter crashed in the mountains near Taipei.
+In January, Taiwan's top military chief Shen Yi-Ming was killed along with eight other senior officers when their Black Hawk helicopter crashed in the mountains near Taipei.

-In July Taiwan's Bell OH-58 Kiowa helicopter fleet was grounded after a crash at Hsinchu Air Force base, killing the two pilots.
+In July, Taiwan's Bell OH-58 Kiowa helicopter fleet was grounded after a crash at Hsinchu Air Force base, killing the two pilots.
+Also in July two marines died after their small boat capsized during amphibious training operations.

-In October a F-5 fighter jet crashed and its pilot was killed after it plunged into the sea several hundred meters (a half-mile) off the coast of Taitung County.
+In October, a F-5 fighter jet crashed and its pilot was killed after it plunged into the sea several hundred meters (a half-mile) off the coast of Taitung County.

-In November a F-16 fighter jet crashed minutes after takeoff from Hualien Air Base.
+In November, a F-16 fighter jet crashed minutes after takeoff from Hualien Air Base.

-In December a hiker on a coastal trail on Shoushan in Kaohsiung was injured by a stray bullet believed to have originated from an offshore firing range.
+In December, a hiker on a coastal trail on Shoushan in Kaohsiung was injured by a stray bullet believed to have originated from an offshore firing range.